 Save the "HelloWorld.java" file in your desired location.

 To convert the Java source code (HelloWorld.java) into bytecode that can be executed by the JVM, you need to compile it.
 Open a command prompt or terminal and navigate to the location where you saved the file.
 Use the javac command to compile the code:

-If there are no errors in your code, next step is to run the program.
+If there are no errors in your code, the compiler will generate a new file named "HelloWorld.class", which contains the bytecode.